-- 1 1/2lbs of lean, grass fed ground beef
+- 1 1/2 lbs lean grass fed ground beef

 - 1 egg

-- 1/2 cup of shredded pecorino romano, plus more for topping (Locatelli brand is the best)
+- 1/2 cup shredded pecorino romano plus more for topping (Locatelli brand is the best)

-- 1 tsp of dry parsley or 1 T freshly chopped parsley
+- 1 teaspoon dry parsley or 1 T freshly chopped parsley

-- 3 cups of quartered and peeled golden potatoes
+- 3 cups quartered and peeled golden potatoes

 - Place quartered potatoes, 3 cloves of garlic, and 1 tsp salt on the bottom of the Instant Pot.
 Pour in 1 cup of broth and then place trivet on top of potatoes.